Radioactive Waste Management

 - Central interim storage for used fuel now likely

-Note: in most countries repositories or at least storage facilities for low-level wastes and intermediate-level wastes are operating.
-See also individual country papers.
+Note: in most countries repositories, or at least storage facilities, for LLW and ILW are operating.
+See also individual Country Profiles.

 Wastes from decommissioning nuclear plants

-Some scrap material from decommissioning may be recycled, but for uses outside the industry very low clearance levels are applied, so most is buried.
+Some scrap material from decommissioning may be recycled, but for uses outside the industry very low clearance levels are applied, so most is buried and some is recycled within the industry.

-Generally, short-lived intermediate-level wastes (mainly from decommissioning reactors) are buried, while long-lived intermediate-level wastes (from fuel reprocessing) will be disposed of deep underground.
-Low-level wastes are disposed of in shallow burial sites.
+Generally, short-lived ILW (mainly from decommissioning reactors) is buried, while long-lived ILW (from fuel reprocessing) will be disposed of deep underground.
+LLW is disposed of in shallow burial sites.

 Disposal of other radioactive wastes